Bread-and-butter plate

 Bread-and-butter plate (B&B plate) is a small, about 6 inches in diameter, plate that holds bread and butter for an individual table setting.
 If a butter spreader is used, it is laid on top of the B&B plate, either vertically, horizontally, or diagonally.

 The modern B&B plate is simply a smaller plate and has other uses, thus other names: side plate, quarter plate, cheese plate.

 Use

-The availability of butter on the dining table varies with culture and setting and is closely related to the use of (otherwise dry) bread:
+The availability of butter on the dining table varies with traditional culture and setting and is closely related to the use of (otherwise dry) bread: